Gradient-Aerospace/ControlSystemDemo/readme.md

 julia setup.jl
 ```

-This make take a few minutes to compile a bunch of stuff.
+This may take a few minutes to compile a bunch of stuff.

 Note that this setup doesn't change anything on your system; it only applies to this directory.